Games Crashing After Installing New RAM: Fix it in 5 Steps

 Disclaimer: this program needs to be upgraded from the free version in order to perform some specific actions.

 So there it is!
-A full guide that will surely help you preventing games from crashing after adding RAM.
+A full guide that will surely help you prevent games from crashing after adding RAM.

-If you still notice any game-related trouble, don’t hesitate to check a complete article about how to fix crashes in Windows 10.
+If you still notice any game-related trouble, don’t hesitate to check a complete article about how to fix your PC if it keeps crashing while gaming.

 Feel free to share your thoughts, so comment in the section below and let us know the method that worked in your case too.